aznjp/JS-Random/README.md

 <img src = "assets/images/Screenshot-1.png">

-The program will then access a series of window alerts which will specify the length of the password to be generated and which chracter sets you wish to utilize.
+The program will then access a series of window alerts which will specify the length of the password to be generated and which chracter sets you wish to utilize such as

+* Upper and Lower Case Characters
+* Numerical Values
+* Special Characters

 <img src = "assets/images/Screenshot-2.JPG">
 <img src = "assets/images/Screenshot-3.JPG">